 Well boys and girls after a lot of thinking, consideration, and discussion with my family, I’ve decided that it is time to call it a day with my career in the military.

 Well kids, it’s one again time for the release of this years Warrant Officer promotion board results.
 First, I’d like to congratulate the Army for getting them out before the effective date of those promotions.

-Late last week HRC released MILPER message 18-264 which announced applications for the Computer Network Operations Development Program (CNODP).
+Yesterday HRC released MILPER message 19-233 which announced applications for the Computer Network Operations Development Program (CNODP) class of 2023.
 For those of you not familiar with it, CNODP is the Army’s school for training future cyber tool developers.
 CNODP is comprised of the System and Network Interdisciplinary Program (SNIP), the Global Network Exploitation and Vulnerability Analyst (GNEVA) Development Program (GDP), and the Joint Cyber Development Program (JCDP).